maxmueller7/maxmueller.miami/README.md

 # About my website.

-I bootstrapped this TypeScript app with [Create React App](https://create-react-app.dev/).
-I'm using [Theme-UI](https://theme-ui.com/) for theming, and [this site](https://www.countryflags.io/) for the flag icons.
+- I bootstrapped this TypeScript app with [Create React App](https://create-react-app.dev/).
+- I'm using [Theme-UI](https://theme-ui.com/) for theming.
+- I'm getting the flag icons from [this site](https://www.countryflags.io/) for now.
+I plan to build my own API in the future.

 # Changelog.